06ajeesh/portfolio/Readme.md

 **Welcome!**

 I'm Ajeesh P., a recent B.Tech ECE graduate from GEC Thrissur with a strong passion for software development.
-I possess proficiency in various programming languages and frameworks, including Flutter, Python, HTML, CSS, and JavaScript.
+I possess proficiency in various programming languages and frameworks, including Flutter, Python, SQL, HTML, CSS, and JavaScript.
 This portfolio serves as a window into my projects, showcasing my technical skills and practical experience.

 **About Me**